-Recruitment costs incurred during the 2016-2018 plan year total:

-FY17 \$850 FY18 \$420

-Below are various recruitment methods or strategies utilized by the College during the past year and plans for the upcoming plan years 2018-2020.
+Recruitment costs incurred during the 2014-2016 plan year total: \$2,369.41.
+That total includes postings and annual fees for posting internally and externally.
+Below are various recruitment methods or strategies utilized by the College during the past year.